-(Forthcoming) Shopping with a conscience?
+(2020) Shopping with a Conscience?
 The Epistemic Case for Relinquishment Over Conscientious Consumption.
-Business Ethics Quarterly (pre-publication version: link).
+Business Ethics Quarterly.
+Published online ahead of print (1-33) [open access]

 Bad Goods: On the Political Morality of Production and Consumption in Global Supply Chains